alisour/alicoin/README.md

 ```
 ./init-vote.sh
 ```
-# After that send the same commands with this and see what happens:
+# Afterwards push the same commands with this and see what happens:
 ```
 ./error_test.sh
 ```